oktaytuncay/Kubernetes/kubernetes.md

 So we know that at this point in the backend, it's actually trying to bring down the old replicas and bring up new replicas.
 But it's a

-When we check the number of pods in the deployment, we can see that the number of ready, up-to-date and available pods, which should be 3, is 2.
+When we check the number of pods in the deployment, we can see that the number of ready, up-to-date, and available pods, which should be 3, is 2.

 ```bash
 % kubectl get deployment myapp-deployment